Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data: Experiments

 \subsection{Ablation Experiments}

-\textbf{Effect of various components.} Ablation studies on Cotton80 and SoyLoc (Tab.~\ref{tab:ae}) validate that GAEor’s components are critical for distinguishing highly similar objects under data scarcity.
-Using Swin Transformer as a backbone establishes baselines of 61.3\% and 51.8\%, while the SDA module boosts these by 1.9\% and 3.0\% through enhanced fine-grained perception.
-The GAE module provides even greater gains of 3.0\% and 3.9\% by leveraging structural patterns, and the GAT module facilitates a hybrid representation by fusing geometric and visual cues.
-Ultimately, the synergistic integration of all three modules yields substantial improvements of 10.0\% and 11.7\%, demonstrating a complementary mechanism where SDA refines local details, GAE encodes geometric invariants, and GAT ensures global structural consistency.
-This hierarchy underscores that combining visual and structural distinctiveness is essential for robust, fine-grained recognition.
+\textbf{Effect of various components.} By individually adding the major components of GAEor and conducting an ablation study as shown in Tab.~\ref{tab:ae}, we validate the effectiveness of these components on two datasets (Cotton80 and SoyLoc) and reveal their critical contributions in distinguishing highly similar objects under limited data.
+Using Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21} as the backbone achieves baseline accuracies of 61.3\% and 51.8\% on Cotton80 and SoyLoc, respectively, validating its capacity to capture subtle discriminative features.
+The SDA module enhances fine-grained perception, leading to accuracy improvements of 1.9\% and 3.0\% on Cotton80 and SoyLoc, respectively, underscoring its effectiveness in amplifying subtle yet critical visual discrepancies.
+The GAE module, which focuses on extracting geometric attributes, yields even greater gains of 3.0\% and 3.9\%, highlighting the discriminative power of structural patterns in distinguishing highly similar objects.
+While the standalone impact of the GAT module is not explicitly quantified, its integration facilitates the fusion of geometric attributes with visual cues, forming a hybrid representation that bridges localized detail and global structural consistency.
+Notably, the synergistic combination of all three modules results in substantial performance improvements (10.0\% and 11.7\% on Cotton80 and SoyLoc, respectively), demonstrating the complementary learning mechanisms: SDA refines local discriminative details, GAE encodes geometric invariants, and GAT ensures their cohesive integration into the classification pipeline.
+This hierarchy of improvements emphasizes that addressing both visual and structural distinctiveness is essential for robust recognition in data-scarce, high-similarity scenarios.